 Need more details what is nslookup?
 Check the nslookup page on wikipedia.

-Here are the 10 most used command lines with nslookup that will help you to understand better your domain’s management:
+Here are the 10 most used Nslookup commands that will help you to understand better your domain’s management:

 1. How to find the A record of а domain.